-- our ability to raise capital when we need it; - our ability to market and distribute or sell our Fluid Management System (FMS) and related products; and - our ability to protect our intellectual property and operate our business without infringing upon the intellectual property rights of others.
+- our ability to raise capital when we need it; - our ability to market and distribute or sell our Fluid Management System (FMS) and related products; and - · our ability to protect our intellectual property and operate our business without infringing upon the intellectual property rights of others.

-These statements relate to future events or our future financial performance, and involve known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements expressed or implied by these forward-looking statements.
+These statements relate to future events or our future financial performance, and involve known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements.
 These risks and other factors include those listed under "Risk Factors" and elsewhere in this prospectus.
 In some cases, you can identify forward-looking statements by terminology such as "may," "could" "expects," "intends," "plans," "anticipates," "believes," "potential," "continue" or the negative of these terms or other comparable terminology.
-Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee future results, levels of activity, performance or achievements.
-We do not intend to update any of the forward-looking statements after the date of this prospectus or to conform these statements to actual results.
+Although we believe that the expectations reflected in the forward-looking statements after the date of this prospectus or to conform these statements to actual results.
 Neither the Private Securities Litigation Reform Act of 1995 nor Section 27A of the Securities Act of 1933, as amended, provides any protection for statements made in this prospectus.